rickchen918/vato/README.md

 # vato2 project
-The project is to create for provision simplification upon nsx-t and k8s The project includes 2 main parts
+The project is to created to simpify provisioning upon nsx-t and k8s integation The project includes 2 main parts

 1) NSX provisioing